nido/mis/readme.txt

 Media Information System
 ========================

+This file is out of date, this is now done with couchdb. see couch directory for new code

 Needed packages:
-- Python
+- python
-- Python-MySQL (fedora: MySQL-python)
+- Python-MySQL (fedora: MySQL-python) <-- not anymore
+- python-couchdb

 This is an attempt to make it feasable to handle media libraries of ridiculous proportions.
 Because of that, it uses a library of